-Section number Section Area Individual Risk Level Section 6 External Envelope The exterior of the buildings is predominantly traditional brick, concrete construction with pitched, tiled roof.
+Section number Section Area Individual Risk Level Section 6 External Envelope The exterior of the buildings are predominantly traditional brick, concrete construction with pitched, tiled roof.
 Individual flat windows are UPVC double glazed units.
-The two end staircases have double glazed UPVC windows.
-There is partial rendering applied at fourth floor level and over balconies.
-Garages are located at the rear of the premise.
+In all blocks there is one staircase that serves the first floor, this staircase leads to a final exit.
+Rear gardens had not been maintained and combustible items were noted at the rear of properties.
 Trivial

-Section 7 Means of Escape from Fire The means of escape from the upper deck balcony/premise is two-way travel, staircases are located at each end of the building which incorporate final exits.
+Section 7 Means of Escape from Fire The means of escape staircase from the first floor incorporates a final exit.
+Refuse bins were located immediately outside the front door.
+This could compromise the means of escape for residents using the final exit door in an emergency.
+These should be relocated to a designated area a safe distance from the building.
+(Min of 6 meters).
+Internal letterbox cages at ground floor level are filled with combustible materials and should be removed and the letterplate blanked off.
 Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-Trivial Section 9 Emergency Lighting Emergency lighting is provided to staircases.
-Regular inspections are carried out (monthly) by Sandwell MBC in house electrical team.
+Trivial Section 9 Emergency Lighting Emergency lighting is not provided in the staircase.
+Additional lighting is provided however the first floor remains dark.
+This has been queried with the electrical team.
 Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
 Doors are 30-minute nominal fire doors, including those in 1-hour rated walls.
+Compartmentation in the roof space of all blocks needs to be reviewed and appropriate fire stopping applied where required.
 Tolerable Section 11 Fire Fighting Equipment No firefighting provisions within the premises.
 Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-It could not be confirmed when the last electrical inspection had been carried out.
-Waste products should not be allowed to build up at the rear of the premise around the bin area.
-Excessive combustible items should be cleared from external store Tolerable
+Trivial

-Section 15 Waste Control Regular cleaning service at the block and regular checks from caretakers help with the waste control at the block.
-Waste bins were not secured in position, and it was noted that excess waste was found around the bin area.
+Section 14 Sources of Ignition Waste products should not be allowed to build up at the rear of the premise.
+Internal letterbox cages are filled with combustible materials and should be removed and the letterplate blanked off.
+Tolerable Section 15 Waste Control It is not known if a regular cleaning service is provided at these blocks.
+Waste/rubbish bins were located next to the final exit.
+These should be relocated away from any building stock.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention A door entry system to the premises is installed to prevent unauthorised access to the building.
-Trivial Section 18 Storage Arrangements It is not known if garages located at the rear of the property are used by residents to store motor vehicles.
-Residents should not store fuel or LPG Cylinders in their home or storage facilities.
+Trivial Section 17 Arson Prevention A door entry system to the premises is not installed at any of these buildings to prevent unauthorised access to the building.
+Security/side gates were not fitted in all cases.
+This could allow unauthorised access to the rear of the building.
+Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 Tolerable